fastly/fastly-php/README.md

 A PHP client library for interacting with most facets of the [Fastly API](https://developer.fastly.com/reference/api).

-> NOTE: This 1.x release is a new [generated API client](https://dev.to/fastly/better-fastly-api-clients-with-openapi-generator-3lno) for the Fastly API.
-> The previous 0.4.x version is no longer supported, but can be found at https://github.com/fastly/fastly-php/tree/v0.4.x.

 ## Installation

 Requires PHP 7.3 or later.